MuyanXiao/tiramisu_keras/README.md

 # tiramisu_keras
-implementation of 100 layers tiramisu (FC-DenseNet) using keras, used for lake ice detection
+Implementation of 100 layers tiramisu (FC-DenseNet) using keras, used for lake ice detection